 Steve Henry’s highly modified Highlander, with a screaming 300-hp Yamaha engine, has dominated STOL competitions in the recent past, but this year Jason Busat showed up with a Rans that was equipped with a high-revving Yamaha that gave Henry some competition.
 Austin Clemens, 18, showed up with a Husky equipped with a reversing prop that the pilot used to shorten his landing roll.

 At the conclusion of the event, the Goodyear Blimp flew overhead and appeared to be setting up for a touch and go on the grass strip.
 It did not land because space was tight and the winds picked up, but it could have easily won the STOL competition had the pilots succeeded.

 This was the 20th year for AirVenture’s popular Warbirds in Review series of presentations featuring aircraft and interviews with owners and often pilots who flew them in combat.

 The Dakota Territory Air Museum displayed its beautiful pair of British fighters, a Hawker Hurricane and Supermarine Spitfire.
 Both planes flew in the air show.

 Another Warbirds in Review highlight was the interview of Don McPherson, who flew Grumman F6F Hellcats during World War II.
-Evan Fagan of Fagan Fighters World War II Museum honored the ace by displaying the museum’s newly-restored Hellcat painted to match the one he flew in the Pacific theater.
+Evan Fagen of Fagen Fighters World War II Museum honored the ace by displaying the museum’s newly-restored Hellcat painted to match the one he flew in the Pacific theater.
 McPherson told some great war stories, and we can all hope to be as sharp as he is at 99 years of age.